abrianvil/API-project/README.md

 # About AbelBnB

-### AbelBnB is a web application inspired by Airbnb, that allows a user to list a rental property, delete a rental property, and review other rental properties -[click here to view AbelBnB](https://abelbnb.herokuapp.com/)
+### AbelBnB is a web application inspired by Airbnb, that allows a user to list a rental property, delete a rental property, edit said rental property and review other rental properties -[click here to view AbelBnB](https://abelbnb.herokuapp.com/)

 ![alt text](./frontend/image/abelbnb.png)